-Researcher in the working group Computational Methods of Systems and Control Theory at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg
+Researcher and team leader in the working group Computational Methods of Systems and Control Theory at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg

 Broadly speaking, I investigate control problems that are formulated for so called differential-algebraic equations (DAEs), i.e. systems of equations where the variables have to obey both differential and algebraic relations.
 Beside from general statements about existence of solutions, I work on formulations that are beneficial for the approximate solution of the problems on the computer.

 When it comes to solving complex problems on the computer, models of reduced order - a second research interest of mine - are necessary.

 The class of equations, I consider, contain the Navier-Stokes equations that are widely used for modelling and simulating flow phenomena.

 Nov 2013 – today